Inverse-design of high-dimensional quantum optical circuits in a complex medium: Programmability and scalability of top-down designed circuits

 \section{Programmability and scalability of top-down designed circuits}

-To investigate the programmability and scalability of our approach, we numerically construct many instances of the high-dimensional circuits by varying our design parameters, i.e., dimension of circuit $n$, dimension of mode mixers $d$, depth of circuit $L$, using the model \be \mathbf{T}:=U_{L+1}\prod_{j=1}^{L}P_j U_j, \ee where the $n$ reconfigurable phase elements at each $P_j$ are found using the wavefront-matching algorithm as explained in~\ref{Methods:Construction} given a set of $n\times n$ unitary matrices $\{U_j\}_j$ and a set of $d$ input and output modes of interest.
+To investigate the programmability and scalability of our approach, we numerically construct many instances of the high-dimensional circuits by varying our design parameters, i.e., dimension of circuit $d$, dimension of mode-mixers $n$, depth of circuit $L$, using the model \be \mathbf{T}:=U_{L+1}\prod_{j=1}^{L}P_j U_j, \ee where the $n$ reconfigurable phase elements at each $P_j$ are found using the wavefront-matching algorithm as explained in Methods given a set of $n\times n$ unitary matrices $\{U_j\}_j$ and a set of $d$ input and output modes of interest.
 The codes for these simulations are available in~\cite{Goel_Simulation_Codes_for_2022}.
-Once a circuit is implemented, we classify its performance by measuring fidelity (Eq.~\ref{Eq:Fpure}) and success probability (Eq.~\ref{Eq:S}).
-For a given set of design parameters $n$, $L$ and $d$, we implement at least 100 realisations of the Identity $\mathbb{I}$, Pauli-$\mathbb{X}$, Pauli-$\mathbb{Z}$, Fourier-$\mathbb{F}$, and random unitary $\mathbb{R}$ gates (Eq.~\ref{Eq:GateDefns}), by varying the set of $d$ input and output modes of interest which can be randomly selected or specifically assigned.
-We simulate these circuits by treating the mode-mixers $\{U_j\}_j$ as either a set of random unitaries, or discrete Fourier transforms (DFT).
+Once a circuit is implemented, we classify its performance by measuring fidelity (Eq.~12 ) and success probability (Eq.~13 ).
+For a given set of design parameters $n$, $L$ and $d$, we implement multiple realisations of the Identity $\mathbb{I}$, Pauli-$\mathbb{X}$, Pauli-$\mathbb{Z}$, Fourier-$\mathbb{F}$, and random unitary $\mathbb{R}$ gates (Eq.~6 ), by varying the set of $d$ input and output modes of interest which are randomly selected.
+We simulate these circuits by treating the mode-mixers $\{U_j\}_j$ as either a set of random unitaries or discrete Fourier transforms (DFT).

-As presented in the main text, when the dimension of the circuit $d$ is less than the dimension of mode mixers $n$ ($d/n<0.1$), both fidelity and success probability reduce as the circuit dimension, $d$, increases.
+As presented in the main text, when the dimension of the circuit, $d$, is less than the dimension of mode-mixers, $n$ ($d/n<0.1$), both fidelity and success probability reduce as the circuit dimension increases.
 Fig.~\ref{fig:scaling_si} conveys these trends in detail.
-For all these realisations, all mode mixers $\{U_j\}$ correspond to the same random unitary matrix, and the positions of input/output modes of interest are randomly selected for each implementation.
+For all these realisations, all random mode-mixers $\{U_j\}$ correspond to the same random unitary matrix, and the positions of input/output modes of interest are randomly selected for each implementation.
 The behaviour reported in Fig.~\ref{fig:scaling_si} is also observed either when different random mode-mixers are used in each layer, or input/output modes are specifically assigned to the first $d$ modes of the $U_j$.
+Interestingly, the same trends for fidelity and success probability are observed for all gate types, indicating that there is no advantage when programming specific types of gates using this method.
+The same holds for both DFT and random mode-mixers with randomly selected inputs and outputs, indicating that a DFT is similar to a random unitary in this regime.